.

 Occupation: Retired

-He always wanted what was best for Madge, and was delighted when she began seeing the respectable and dependable Harold Bishop, as opposed to the roguish Lou Carpenter.
+Dan always wanted what was best for Madge, and was delighted when she began seeing the respectable and dependable Harold Bishop, as opposed to the roguish Lou Carpenter.
 But Madge shocked Dan by marrying the philandering Fred Mitchell and moving to Coff's Harbour.
 After the marriage ended, Madge returned to Erinsborough to live in Ramsay Street - named after Dan's father.

-Despite the uniting of the Ramsay and Robinson clans after the marriage of Dan's precious granddaughter, Charlene, to Scott Robinson, Dan continued to cause numerous rows with the Robinsons whenever he visited Ramsay Street, most notably the time Scott infuriated him by insisting the street should actually have been named after the Robinson family.
+Despite the uniting of the Ramsay and Robinson clans after the marriage of Dan's precious granddaughter Charlene, to Scott Robinson, Dan continued to cause numerous rows with the Robinsons whenever he visited Ramsay Street, most notably the time Scott infuriated him by insisting the street should actually have been named after the Robinson family.
 Scott had discovered the Robinson family's historic claim on the street after reading one of his great grandfather's diaries, in which he accused Black Jack Ramsay of cheating in the card game that decided who the street would be named after.
 Dan was disgusted at his grandson-in-law for bringing up the old feud, and was livid when Todd and Katie Landers changed the Ramsay Street sign to read 'Robinson Street'.
 It was eventually decided to resolve the matter once and for all by holding another card game between a Ramsay and a Robinson - this time Henry and Scott, in the neutral territory of the Clarke house.
 But Dan was so determined that the Ramsay's retain their claim on the street, he arranged for Charlene to fix the cards so that Henry would win.
 Afterwards, Scott demanded that the cards be checked, and it turned out that Henry would have won regardless - much to the relief of Dan, who could continue to bask in his pride at having the street named after his father.

 After suffering a heart attack in Brisbane, Dan was unwell for several months, and was forced to miss Madge's wedding to Harold, after the couple had been reunited.
 He did make it down to Erinsborough a few months later, however, to offer Charlene and Scott a house he had bought for them in Brisbane.
 And as a thank you to Dan, the couple later named their first son, Daniel, after him - thus ensuring that, although carrying the Robinson surname, a piece of the Ramsay legacy would live on into the next generation.

-Biography by Moe
+Biography by Mark

 Back